simplyyweirdd3/weather/README.md.txt

 # Weather Comparison Project

-This project compares rainfall data in **Seattle, St. Louis, and Mumbai** from 2018 to 2022.
+This project compares rainfall data in **Seattle, St. Louis, and Mumbai**
 The dataset includes daily precipitation totals for Seattle and St. Louis, and yearly totals for Mumbai.
 We clean, visualize, and analyze the data to understand rainfall patterns across different regions.